My Health Record

 How MHR information is protected

-How your My Health Record information is protected — this resource published by the Australian Digital Health Agency offers a frequently asked questions.
+How your My Health Record information is protected — this resource published by the Australian Digital Health Agency provides answers to a range of frequently asked questions.

 Who can see my health information?
 Can the police, Centrelink and ATO access my record?
 Can an insurance company or my employer access my record?
 Can my health information be used for research?
 Can someone use Google to find my health information?
 What if someone looks at my record when they shouldn’t have?
 What if there is information that I don’t want my healthcare provider to see?
 Do I have to do anything to keep my health information private?